liuquanhui188/loop-engineering/README.md

 ---

-*Practical, tool-aware reference for loop engineering — patterns you can clone, checklists you can ship against, and stories that include what broke.*
+*Practical, tool-aware reference for loop engineering, patterns you can clone, checklists you can ship against, and stories that include what broke.*

 <p align="center">
   <a href="https://cobusgreyling.substack.com/p/loop-engineering">Essay</a>